 This was a huge point of focus for the development of ITIL 4.
 The fact that it was community-driven ensured that AXELOS had invaluable insight to work with.
 Indeed, the ‘Global Research Programme’ has over 2,000 members, including practitioners from the likes of Coca-Cola, Disney, and Apple.
 Better yet, the framework will continue to be developed in the same fashion, with the community offering regular updates to keep ITIL service strategies, tools, and project management insights as relevant as possible.

 For a long time, one of the biggest strengths of ITIL has been the sheer variety of its modules.
 Previously, students would begin with the ITIL V3 Foundation certificate before moving on to modules in either the ‘ITIL Service Lifecycle’ or ‘ITIL Service Capability’ streams.
 Together, these branches offered nine modules covering a huge variety of ITSM processes and tools.

 This has partly changed with the new framework.
 Following ITIL 4 Foundation, students can move on to:

 Students can achieve the designations of ‘ITIL Managing Professional’ or ‘ITIL Strategic Leader’ depending on their chosen modules.
-Earning both will allow them to start moving towards the rank of ‘ITIL Master’, though it is almost certain both intermediate titles will be required.
+AXELOS has yet to specify exactly what is required to reach the level of ‘ITIL Master’, though it is almost certain both intermediate titles will be required.

-The variety of ITIL intermediate modules allows students to pick and choose topics which best suit their requirements.
+The variety of ITIL intermediate modules allows students to pick and choose topics that best suit their requirements.
 In other words, there is no need to pursue a complete ITIL 4 certification all at once.
 This can be a huge advantage for students in full-time work, as well as the employers paying for their own training.
 After completing ITIL Foundation, it is up to them what to focus on next.